What is a budget anyway?

 An itemized summary of estimated or intended expenditures for a given period along with proposals for financing them.

 Huh.
 Turns out that “budget” doesn’t deserve its bad rap.
 It’s just a plan: a written listing of all that stuff I’d made mental notes about in my head.
 You know, like “the house payment is due on the first, so we need to keep at least $1000 in the account for that in addition to the other bills we need to pay”.
-Except in the written list, it would be like something like this:
+Except in the written list, it would be something like this:

 House payment $1000 Due on the 1st